 From Fig. 7 we can see that as the number of threads (N) increase, the runtime for the PIP test in the refinement phase decreases until N=256 before the runtime increases again.
 Fig 7 also shows a spike of bad performance when N=384.
 As discussed in Section 3.5, the implementation is limited by the number of register files that can be used by a computing block.
-When N is small, while a SM can accommodate more blocks (but 8 or lower in compute capability 2.0), the threads in a SM is underutilized and the performance is not maximized.
+When N is small, while a SM can accommodate more blocks (but less than 8 in compute capability 2.0), the threads in a SM is underutilized and the performance is not maximized.
 As N increases, the occupancy rate gets higher and the performance gets better until N=256 where two computing blocks are accommodated in a SM (three block would require more than 32K registers) and the occupancy rate is 33%.
 Although increasing N to 352 will increase the occupancy rate to 46%, since 352 does not divide K=512, 160 out of the 352 threads will be idle in the second round of processing the points (c.f.
 Section 3.5), the performance gets worse.
 When N is increased to 384, only one computing block can be accommodated in a SM and, similar to N=352, a considerable portion of threads are idle in the second round, the worst performance is observed (the spike in Fig. 7).
-When N reaches 512 and above, although still only one computing block can be accommodated in a SM, only one loop is needed for the N threads to process the K=512 points and the performance remains the same.
+When N reaches 512 and above, although still only one computing block can be accommodated in a SM, only one loop is needed for the N threads to process the K=512 points and the performance remain the same for N=512 and above.
+We note that according to CUDA compute capacity 3.0, there will be 64K registers per SM (with the number of maximum thread per computing block remains to be 1024), our implementation can potentially doubles the performance by increasing the occupancy to 66% using N=512.